magomimmo/modern-cljs/doc/tutorial-14.md

 has to fail to progress until it succeeds.
 When you're aged like I'm, you can't change your habits.
-So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiven with me.
+So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiving with me.

-Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to be implemented when compared with imperative and object-oriented programming languages, becuse most of the time you have to deal with pure functions, whose output depends only on the passed input.
+Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to be implemented when compared with imperative and object-oriented programming languages, because most of the time you have to deal with pure functions, whose output depend only on the passed input.

 ## Introduction

-Before to go ahead in affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind.
+Before to go ahead by affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind in the previous tutorials.
 In the [Tutorial 10 - Introducing Ajax - ][1] we implemented a Shopping Calculator by using the Ajax style of communication between the browser (i.e. ClojureScript) and the server (i.e. Clojure).

-Obviously, nobody will never implement that kind of stupid widget by using Ajax, because all the information he needs to make the calculation from the input are already in his hands on the browser side.
+Obviously, nobody will never implement that kind of stupid widget by using Ajax, because all the information she/he needs to make the calculation from the input are already in her/his hands on the browser side.
 By moving the calculation of the `Total` from the client side to the server side, we found an excuse to gently introduce a little bit of Ajax in CLJS/CLJ.

 Nonetheless, by omitting to implement the server-side only Shopping Calculator, we have broken the first principle of the progressive